Ecological research infrastructures in the Netherlands

 NIOO-KNAW

-The limnotrons are nine stainless steel indoor mesocosms with a high level of control.
-The dimensions are: 0.97 m in diameter, depth between 1.32 m (side) and 1.37 m (centre), volume of 922 L. The vessels can be closed with a removable PMMA flange lid.
-In addition to the possibility of sampling vertically with specifically designed integrated water samples, sampling can also be done by using the sampling ports positioned at three depths.
+The limnotrons are twelve stainless steel indoor mesocosms with a high level of control.
+The dimensions are: 0.97 m in diameter, 1.32 m (side) and 1.37 m (centre) depth, and a maximum volume of 922 L. In addition to the possibility of sampling vertically with specifically designed integrated water samplers, sampling can also be done by using the sampling ports positioned at three depths.
+The vessels are equipped with automatic sensors (oxygen, temperature, light), which can make pre-programmed depth profiles.

 Leiden University